rsek/dataforged/moves/moves.md

 **When you suffer the outcome of an action**, choose one.

   * Make the most obvious negative outcome happen.
   * [Ask the Oracle](#Ask-the-Oracle) for inspiration.
-Interpret the answer as a negative outcome or complication appropriate to the current situation.
+Interpret the answer as a hardship or complication appropriate to the current situation.
   * Roll on the table below.
 If you have difficulty interpreting the result to fit the current situation, roll again.

 Roll   | Result
 -------|---------------------------------------------------------------------
-1-2    | A trusted individual or community acts against you 3-4    | An individual or community you care about is exposed to danger 5-7    | You encounter signs of a looming threat or complication 8-10   | You create an opportunity for an enemy
+1-2    | A trusted individual or community acts against you 3-4    | An individual or community you care about is exposed to danger 5-7    | You encounter signs of a looming threat
+8-10   | You create an opportunity for an enemy
 11-14  | You face a tough choice
 15-18  | You face the consequences of an earlier choice